 by Amely Greeven

-I just moved into a new home, and I cannot ignore what I see.
+Since we are all spending so much time at home now, I cannot help but notice a few disturbing things around me.
 A Smart Meter fixed on the outer wall of my daughter’s bedroom.
 Power lines running across the deck.
 A high-speed internet router positioned by the dog bed.
 The electromagnetic radiation these things emit may not be visible, but as a health writer who works with visionaries at the leading edge of wellness, I know too much about the system-wide dysregulating effects of man-made energy frequencies to turn my back.
 Plus, I’ve already begun to feel some of the effects of electrosensitivity myself, especially after hours at my computer: heightened stress response from the cortisol output that radiation triggers; irritability; heart palpitations; and fatigue.
 And I question whether my little princess’ emotional volatility may also be a result of living in a soup of electrosmog.

 We already follow good energy-hygiene habits, turning off our router at night (when our resting bodies are more vulnerable to microwave radiation) and never holding a cellphone to our heads.
 But for the sake of my family, I need to do an EMF (electromagnetic frequency) detox on our space.